dnaber-de/Requisite/readme.md

 The main idea behind this autoloader is the separation of the file locating (`Requisite\Rule`) and file loading (`Requisite\Loader`) process.

-One can register several rules on a main autoloader instance of `Requisite\SPLAutoloader`.
+One can register several rules on a main autoloader instance of `Requisite\SplAutoloader`.
 The included rule `Rule\NamespaceDiretoryMapper` matches namespaces to directory names (which actually implements Psr-4).

 ### Rules